theflakes/Linux_Forensic_Harvester/README.md

 ## Why this tool
 I am writing this in Rust for two reasons:
-* I want to learn and get better programming in Rust.
+* I want to learn and get better at programming in Rust.
 * I find that programming forensics tools helps me learn and retain things better.

 ## Output format